hariclerry/weconnect/README.md

 FEATURES

-with We Connect APP you can:
+With WeConnect APP you can:
 * create an account
 * login into the account
 * register a business